 - a) Product Recalls are initiated by the LCBO on behalf of the Agent or Supplier.
 There are three (3) types of product recalls: - 1.
-Class 1: May pose an "immediate or potential health hazard". - 2.
-Class 2: Non-health risk; a situation where the use or exposure to a non-compliant product is not likely to have adverse health consequences or where the probability is remote. - 3.
-Action Required Alert: Product quality problems that present no known issues or hazard (may also be referred to as a product withdrawal).
+Class I: May pose an "immediate or serious health hazard". - 2.
+Class II: May pose a risk of a short term, non-serious health issue; a situation where the use or exposure to a non-compliant product may have a risk of short term or non life threatening health consequences and/or where the product violates legislative requirements. - 3.
+Class III / Action Required Alert: Product quality problems that low risk of health issues or hazard and/or product may not comply with legislative requirements (may also be referred to as a product withdrawal).